PoisotLab/ms_straight_lines/manuscript.md

 Community ecologists are fascinated by counting things.
-It is therefore no surprise that the early food web literature paid so much attention to counting species, counting trophic interactions, and computing the relationship between these numbers.
-More species always means more interactions; this scaling between species richness $S$ and number of interactions $L$ is universal and appears both in observed webs and under purely neutral models of food web structure [@CanaMouq12].
-In fact, these numbers underlie most means of describing a food web.
-Food web structure, in turn, is very important for understanding how ecological systems function, develop, and respond to changes.
-Although both $L$ and $S$ are frequently counted in nature, we have far more information about
+It is therefore no surprise that the early food web literature paid so much attention to counting species, counting trophic interactions, and uncovering the shape of the relationship that binds them -- and it is undeniable that these inquiries kickstarted what is now one of the most rapidly growing fields of ecology [@BorrMood14].
+More species always means more interactions; this scaling between species richness $S$ and number of interactions $L$ is universal and appears both in observed food webs and under purely neutral models of food web structure [@CanaMouq12].
+In fact, these numbers underlie most measures used to describe the structure of a food web [@DelmBess18].
+The structure of a food web, in turn, is almost always required to understand how the community functions, develops, and respond to changes [@Mcca12; @ThomBros12], to the point where some authors suggested that describing food webs was a necessity [@SeibCado18; @McCa07].
+To this end, a first step is to come up with an estimate for the number of existing trophic interactions $L$, through sampling or otherwise.
+Although both $L$ and
-$S$.
+$S$ can be couunted in nature, the sampling of interactions is orders of magnitude more difficult than the sampling of species [@Jord16a; @Jord16].
+As a result, we have far more information about $S$.
 In fact, the distribution of species richness across the world is probably the most frequently observed and modelled ecological phenomena.
-Therefore, if we can predict $L$ from $S$ in an ecologically realistic way, we will be in a position to make predictions of food web structure at large scales.
+Therefore, if we can predict $L$ from $S$ in an ecologically realistic way, we will be in a position to make first order approximations of food web structure at large scales.

 Measures of food web structure are based on three specific quantities.
 The first and most straightforward is $L$, the number of trophic interactions among